Cardinal Mazarin

 The last years of Mazarin's life, between 1657 and his death in 1661, were marked by a series of major diplomatic victories.
 In 1657 he made a military alliance with England.
-In 1658 he unveiled the League of the Rhine, a new group of 50 small German principalities, which were now linked by a treaty with France.
+In 1658 he unveiled the League of the Rhine.
 The same year, Marshal Turenne decisively defeated the army of Condé at the Battle of the Dunes in Flanders.
-Between February and June 1659, Mazarin conducted intensive negotiations with the Spanish.
-On 7 November 1659, Spain signed the Treaty of the Pyrenees, which added Artois, the Cerdagne and Roussillon as new provinces of France.
-That was followed in June 1660 by an even more important diplomatic event that had been carefully arranged by Mazarin, the marriage of Louis XIV with Maria Theresa of Spain.
-The marriage took place in Saint-Jean-de-Luz.
-The couple made a triumphant entry into Paris on 26 August 1660.
-The marriage and accompanying agreements ended, at least for a time, the long and costly wars between the Habsburgs and France.
+On 7 November 1659, Spain signed the Treaty of the Pyrenees, which added three new provinces to France.
+In 1660 Mazarin arranged the marriage of Louis XIV to Maria Theresa of Spain, which ended the long and costly wars between the Habsburgs and France.
 Exhausted by his diplomatic efforts, Mazarin died in 1661.

 Mazarin, as the de facto ruler of France for nearly two decades, played a crucial role in establishing the Westphalian principles that would guide European states' foreign policy and the prevailing world order.
 Some of the principles, such as the nation state's sovereignty over its territory and domestic affairs and the legal equality among states, have remained the basis of international law to this day.
 In addition to his diplomacy, Mazarin was an important patron of the arts.
 He introduced Italian opera on a grand scale to Paris and assembled a remarkable art collection, much of which today can be seen in the Louvre.
 He also founded the Bibliothèque Mazarine, the first true public library in France, which is now found in the Institut de France, across the Seine from the Louvre.